Special offer

 Class A licenses

 The Class A CDL is designed for heavyweight tow vehicle/trailer combinations.
 It permits you to operate a combination of vehicles with a GCWR of 26,001 pounds or greater.
-With a Class A CDL, you’re also allowed to tow a trailer or vehicle with a GVWR 10,001 pounds or more.
+With a Class A CDL, you’re also allowed to tow a trailer or vehicle, provided the towed unit has a GVWR of 10,001 pounds or more.

 A Class A CDL is the most versatile option for commercial drivers because it has the highest weight limits.
+This class is required for vehicle towing operations involving large trailers.
 If you have the correct endorsements, you can also use this license to operate a Class B or Class C vehicle.

 Class B licenses

 If you have a Class B CDL, you can legally drive a standalone vehicle with a GVWR of 26,001 pounds or more.
 You can also tow a trailer or vehicle, as long as it has a GVWR of 10,000 pounds or less.
+A Class B CDL is also required to operate a class b passenger vehicle, such as certain buses designed to carry passengers.
 With the right endorsements, a Class B CDL also permits you to drive Class C vehicles.

 Class C licenses